ROCm/rccl/docs/index.rst

 ******************

 The ROCm Communication Collectives Library (RCCL) is a stand-alone library that provides multi-GPU and multi-node collective communication primitives optimized for AMD GPUs.
 It implements routines such as ``all-reduce``, ``all-gather``, ``reduce``, ``broadcast``, ``reduce-scatter``, ``gather``, ``scatter``, ``all-to-allv``, and ``all-to-all`` as well as direct point-to-point (GPU-to-GPU) send and receive operations.
-There is also initial support for direct GPU-to-GPU send and receive operations.
 It has been optimized to achieve high bandwidth on platforms using PCIe, xGMI as well as networking using InfiniBand Verbs or TCP/IP sockets.
 RCCL supports an arbitrary number of GPUs installed in a single node or multiple nodes, and can be used in either single- or multi-process (e.g., MPI) applications.

-The collective operations are implemented using ring and tree algorithms, and have been optimized for throughput and latency by leveraging topology awareness, high-speed interconnects, and RDMA based collectives.
+The collective operations are implemented using Ring and Tree algorithms, and have been optimized for throughput and latency by leveraging topology awareness, high-speed interconnects, and RDMA based collectives.
 For best performance, small operations can be either batched into larger operations or aggregated through the API.

 RCCL utilizes PCIe and xGMI high-speed interconnects for intra-node communication as well as InfiniBand, RoCE, and TCP/IP for inter-node communication.
 It supports an arbitrary number of GPUs installed in a single-node or multi-node platform and can be easily integrated into single- or multi-process (e.g., MPI) applications.